aerosayan/EON-OS/README.md

 + Reading from disk works using BIOS INT 13h,
 + Global Descriptor Table (GDT) defined for Protected Mode,

+Date : 10-SEP-2018 </br>
++ Switched to 32-bit Protected Mode using the GDT,

+Date : 11-SEP-2018 </br>
++ Build system updated to handle compiling kernels,
++ Build system updated to keep built files in seperate build directory,
++ Loaded a kernel written in C into memory from disk while in Real Mode,
++ Switched over to protected mode and printed * to VGA 0xb8000 as a proof of concept

 ### Todo
-+ Switch to 32-bit Protected Mode using the GDT,
-+ Load a kernel
++ Implement the display driver